Chemistry Learner

 Natural Polymers vs. Synthetic Polymers

-To better understand the characteristics of natural and synthetic polymers, let us take a look at the following table:
+Natural polymers are derived from natural sources, including plants, animals, and microorganisms.
+In contrast, synthetic polymers are manufactured through chemical processes.
+To better understand the characteristics of natural and synthetic polymers, let us examine the following table: [1-4]

 PropertyNatural PolymersSynthetic Polymers